cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/community.md

 ## **3. Developer-Focused Programs**

 The future of Cosmicrafts is shaped by developers and creators.
-We’re providing tools, funding, and support to empower builders.
+We're providing tools, funding, and support to empower builders.

 ---

 ### **Grants for Builders**
-We’ll fund innovative projects that enhance Cosmicrafts, including:
+We'll fund innovative projects that enhance Cosmicrafts, including:
 - **New Game Modes**: Design gameplay mechanics or interactive experiences.
 - **Community Tools**: Build modding tools, SDK extensions, or DAO dashboards.
 - **Cross-Platform Integrations**: Develop content that connects Cosmicrafts with other gaming ecosystems.